pavkids84-dev/cloud-infrastructure-labs/network/README.md

 → Why ARP exists
 → How routing works
 → How DNS resolution works
+→ How packet headers are structured
 → How packets move through layers
+→ How packet captures expose communication behavior
 ```

 while: